Table of Contents

-Processing video data on the edge means we don't need to send data to the cloud or store it there.
-In this way, we reduce the chance that a security breach happens.
-By using edge computing, we can distribute the risk of exposure across multiple devices.
-And because all kinds of processing can be performed while disconnected from a central server, it is much more difficult for hackers to hack edge computer systems.
+Processing video data on the edge means you don't need to send data to the Cloud or store it there.
+In this way, you reduce the chance that a security breach happens.
+By using edge computing, you can distribute the risk of exposure across multiple devices.
+Because all kinds of processing can be performed while disconnected from a central server, it is much more difficult for hackers to hack edge computer systems.

-To migrate computer vision to the edge, we need to accomplish a few things.
-First, we must have a device that can function as an edge device.
+To migrate computer vision to the edge, you'll need to accomplish a few things.
+First, you must have a device that can function as an edge device.
 For computer vision, edge devices with a GPU (graphical processing unit) or VPU (visual processing unit) are preferred.
-Usually, when talking about edge devices we often talk about IoT, or Internet of Things, devices.
+Usually, when talking about edge devices it is often about IoT, or Internet of Things, devices.
 However, any device that can be configured to assess visual data in order to analyze its environment has the potential to be used as an edge device for computer vision.

-Once we have a device, the second step is setting up an application.
-The easiest way is to deploy the application from the cloud to the device.
-Once the application has been deployed, we can disconnect our device from the cloud and we can process the data the device collects on the device itself.
+Once you have a device, the second step is setting up an application.
+The easiest way is to deploy the application from the Cloud to the device.
+Once the application has been deployed, you can disconnect our device from the Cloud and you can process the data the device collects on the device itself.
 You're probably already very familiar with one device that fits our criteria: the smartphone.

 Through the years, smartphones have evolved from devices mostly used as traditional phones to devices where the ability to call others has become secondary.
 One of the most popular advancements smartphones have enjoyed over standard cellphones are cameras.
 The quality of cameras integrated into smartphones are only getting better each year.
 Combine this with modern smartphone processors and you have an ideal computer vision device.